burakoskay/-fs-/sequence_diagram.md

     deactivate server

     rect rgb(255, 0, 0,0.5)
-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server end
+    Note right of browser: the browser starts executing the JavaScript code that fetches the JSON from the server end

     browser->>server: GET <br> https://studies.cs.helsinki.fi/exampleapp/data.json